sharmalab/Emory-BMI-GSoC-2019/README.md

 # Communicating with the mentors

 We are using Slack as the primary medium of communication.
-Find and join the Emory BMI slack workspace using the link - http://bit.ly/gsoc-bmi
+Find and join the Emory BMI slack workspace using the link - http://bit.ly/gsoc-bmi (We have deactivated this link as the student application period has passed now).

 Each idea on this page has one or two mentors assigned.
 Each project idea also has its own individual channel in the Slack workspace, listed below under each project idea.
 Make sure to join the rooms that are relevant for the projects that you are interested in.
 Specific discussions on each project idea happens in those channels.